vrugtehagel/yozo.ooo/src/docs/components/internals/index.md

 </script>
 ```

 This component, when used, prints "My shadow is closed".
-It is also possible to directly use `internals` inside the template, like so:
+It is also possible to directly use `internals`{js} inside the template, like so:

 ```yz
 <title>declare-shadow-mode</title>